-Applicant seeks a variance from CZO Section 71.8.3 to disturb the Critical Area Buffer to construct a deck over an existing shed and provide access to a new structure.
+Applicant seeks a variance from CZO Section 71.8.3 to disturb the Critical Area Buffer and from CZO Section 71.5.2 to disturb the non-tidal wetland buffer to construct a single-family home.

 St. Mary's County Comprehensive Zoning Ordinance